Deconimus/KissmangaDL/README.md

 ### History:

 This is a fork from [pratikhit07's kissmanga-pdf-downloader](https://github.com/pratikhit07/kissmanga-pdf-downloader). <br>
 The code was ported to Python 3.
-Changes and/or improvents are listed below:
+Changes and/or improvements are listed below:

 #### Changes:
 * Improved speed by concurrently downloading images